-Goal 2: Pollution Control, Emissions and Odour Management
+Goal 2: Pollution Control

 Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Ensure allocation of sufficient resources for on-going Integrated Waste and pollution control Management e.g. staff, equipment, budget.
 Pollution, odours and health.
-Actions Waste to be stored on the property appropriate containers or facilities as provided by the municipality.
+Waste to be stored on the property appropriate containers or facilities as provided by the municipality.
 All vehicles transporting waste must be closed to avoid pollution of transport routes.
-All bunded areas must be checked once a week to ensure that they are kept clean and free of rain water.
-Rain water must be removed from the bunded areas and disposed of in accordance with the legislation (if contaminated it must be disposed of as hazardous waste).
-All bunds must be maintained in accordance with the relevant SANS standard.
-Monitoring of the levels of chemicals in the atmosphere must be tested in accordance with the Hazardous Chemical Substance Regulations.
-Odours must be rated from 1-10 (on the boundary of the site) in an odour register.
-A complaints register must be investigated and all complainants responded to.
+Special measures such as surface drainage works to prevent water from running onto this area must be constructed.
 Audits of operations vs EMP to identify those requirements that are not being met.
 Responsibility: Applicant Adequate annual Budgets.
 On-going employment of in house maintenance staff If pollution on site is detected immediate action must be taken to contain the pollution.
+Within 24hours of detection the ECO must be informed of the incident, where after ECO will conduct a site visit and recommend further rehabilitation methods to be implemented.
 Depending on type and extent of pollution occurred specialists may be contacted to provide specific recommendations.
 An incident report to be compiled and sent to municipal and governmental authorities.

-Goal 3: Storm Water Management Measures
+Goal 3: Water Quality and Storm Water Management Measures

 Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions 1] Ensure allocation of sufficient resources for on-going Water Quality and Storm Water Management e.g. staff, equipment, budget Pollution, odours, erosion and illegal quality of waste water discharge.
-Ensure no pollution storm water takes place as a result of any activities on the site.
-Ensure that no water other than storm water be discharged in the storm water system.
-The storm water channels must be monitored and maintained on a regular basis.
-All waste within the storm water channels must be removed on a weekly base.
-Spill kits must be available on site, to be used immediately should a spill occur.
+Ensure no pollution of any water resources, including surface water, storm water and groundwater takes place as a result of any activities on the site.
+The proposed storm water channels must be monitored and maintained on a regular basis.
+All waste within the channels must be removed on a weekly base.
+If any erosion and/or degradation of the storm water channel or surrounds are noticed immediate action must be taken to rectify the situation.
+(Corrective and preventative measures taken will depend upon type and extent of erosion and/or degradation occurring).
 Audits of operations vs EMP to identify those requirements that are not being met.
 Responsibility: Applicant Adequate annual Budgets.
 On-going employment of in house maintenance staff If pollution or erosion is detected immediate action must be taken to contain the pollution or erosion.
+Within 24hours of detection the ECO must be informed of the incident, where after ECO will conduct a site visit and recommend further rehabilitation methods to be implemented.
 Depending on type and extent of pollution or erosion occurred specialists may be contacted to provide specific recommendations.
 An incident report to be compiled and sent to municipal and governmental authorities.